ProtocolGenesis/protocolgenesis-blockchain/README.md

 ## 📜 Whitepaper

-Dive deep into the intricacies of ProtocolGenesis with our comprehensive [Whitepaper](https://github.com/ProtocolGenesis/protocolgenesis-blockchain/blob/main/whitepaper-pt-br.pdf).
+Dive deep into the intricacies of ProtocolGenesis with our comprehensive [Whitepaper pt-br](https://github.com/ProtocolGenesis/protocolgenesis-blockchain/blob/main/whitepaper-pt-br.pdf).
 This document explores the technical framework, economic model, and long-term vision of the platform.
 It's a must-read for developers and investors eager to understand the core philosophy and strategy behind ProtocolGenesis.

 ## 📁 Blockchain Folder